 The Center for Long-Term Cybersecurity comprises diverse programs that help advance our mission of helping individuals and organizations address tomorrow’s information security challenges to amplify the upside of the digital revolution.
 Click through for more information about the programs listed below.

 CLTC provides funding to UC Berkeley-affiliated researchers working on a diverse range of security issues, with an emphasis on four priority areas: machine learning and artificial intelligence, building the cyber-talent pipeline, improving cybersecurity governance, and protecting vulnerable online populations.
-Learn more about our grantees.
+Learn more about our grant program.

 The Citizen Clinic is a public-interest cybersecurity clinic that supports the capacity of politically vulnerable organizations to defend themselves against online threats.
 Building off our research on the ecosystem providing technical assistance to civil society, the clinic supports interdisciplinary teams of students to assess threats to targeted organizations, recommend risk-appropriate mitigations, and to work collaboratively with clients to implement new policies and technical controls that enhance their cybersecurity.
 Learn more about Citizen Clinic.